 We see many positive effects of internationalisation, and one part is the possibility of exchange to other institutions.
 To be a stranger and get your perspectives challenged, to be in a new group, to learn to know a new campus, a new city, maybe even a new language (Curzon-Hobson, 2013).
 However, this is not possible to manage for everyone, and we do not have an offer for the entire student group to move around.
 Therefore, there are other sides with internationalisation that can give students (and teachers) useful experiences from international collaboration without travelling, for example “internationalisation at home” (Beelen & Jones, 2015).
 However, we struggle to create good options for this and often we end up with sad attempts to bring the world into our classrooms and to give the students experience in international collaboration, without really managing to do so.
 This is one reason why we were, and are, excited about QuaranTrain (QuaranTrain, 2020).
-It gives our students, our upcoming professionals, a possibility to collaborate with colleagues and students from other educational institutions.
+It gives our students and our upcoming professionals a possibility to collaborate with colleagues from other educational institutions.
 To collaborate between different languages, to see how the education can be different between the different institutions.
-At HAN University of Applied Sciences, University of Nottingham and Western Norway University of Applied Sciences, QuaranTrain is a part of the program within the physiotherapy education from the Autumn 2020.
-Not because we live in the corona-time, but because it is a great opportunity for us to work together, to co-construct and to give our students an accessible opportunity for internationalisation.
+At HAN University of Applied Sciences, the University of Nottingham and Western Norway University of Applied Sciences, QuaranTrain has subsequently become a part of the program within physiotherapy education from Autumn 2020.
+This is not simply because we live in time surrounded by coronavirus , but because the experience of QuaranTrain has provided a great opportunity for us to work together, to co-construct and to give our students an accessible opportunity for internationalisation.
 It feels like a gold mine of new opportunities.

 QuaranTrain – a socialisation of becoming a healthcare professional

-QuaranTrain is a network, it is a group, it is a solution, but it is also an example of self-organized learning, an open ended design in which all learners create and develop (Ostuzzi, De Couvreur, Detand, & Saldien, 2017).
+QuaranTrain is a network, it is a group, it is a solution, but it is also an example of self-organized learning, an open-ended design in which all learners create and develop (Ostuzzi, De Couvreur, Detand, & Saldien, 2017).
 Independent of our status, being a student, a lecturer, or a clinician, we learn from each other and our contribution is based upon interest and competence rather than title (Blaschke, 2012).
 It is an example of how uncertainty can be a basis for learning, how uncertainty can be the necessary ground for development and collaboration (Barnett, 2012).
 We believe there is an added value in learning from each other, in having to trust each other across borders, nationalities and languages.
 In seeing that the difference is a strength, that there is no need of managing all aspects within a project, because there are others who can fill the empty spots (Dall’Alba & Bengtsen, 2019).
 We believe this is an important part of the socialisation of becoming healthcare professionals (Biesta, 2015).
 It is, or can be, a socialisation into dealing with diversity, complexity and uncertainty (Solnit, 2006).
 We strongly mean that this is an important skill in our society and that having coming health care professionals who master this is a huge benefit for the health care systems and for the patients (Miller, 2015).
 We say this because we think this is an important basis for managing to work inclusive, to adapt to changes in the society (such as the covid-situation, demographic changes, economical changes) and to get a lifelong development of own competence.

 QuaranTrain – a community of practice as pedagogy